Keto Sugar Free Krispy Kreme Copycat Doughnuts. 1.3g carbs. Amazing!

 - melt butter, cool it a little, then whisk it into the egg mix.

-- scoop the mixture into your doughnut moulds so it is divided equally and evenly (I used two silicone moulds for a total of 8 doughnuts).
+- scoop the (very runny) batter into your doughnut moulds so it is divided equally and evenly (I used two silicone moulds - U.S. option HERE).

 - bake for 18 mins, then turn off oven, open the door and leave them for another 5 mins, before taking them out.